After We Præy is:

 “At a recent show, a guy came up to me,” recalls Caleb, “and excitedly said that we had both a grunge and a nu-metal sound, but that we didn’t quite sound exactly like either.
 He said we were ‘nu-grunge.’
 I can’t believe I didn’t think of that term before!”

-Even though After We Præy didn’t set out to recreate the wheel or break new ground, the feedback they’ve gotten implies that they might be onto something “nu” that hasn’t quite been done the way they do it.
+Even though AWP didn’t set out to recreate the wheel or break new ground, the feedback they’ve gotten implies that they might be onto something “nu” that hasn’t quite been done the way they do it.

 Though they are honored to be given the “nu-grunge” moniker, in the end, all they want to do is rock.

 And rock is what they bring to the stage.
-After We Præy likes it loud and they bring their full sound to whatever venue will have them.
+AWP likes it loud and they bring their full sound to whatever venue will have them.

-Recently, they opened for the national act, Saliva, at Richmond’s Canal Club and had quite the response.
-“People were headbanging, cheering, and even moshing!” exclaimed Caleb after the show.
+In 2019, they opened for the national act, Saliva, at Richmond’s Canal Club and had quite the response.
+“People that were there for Saliva were headbanging, cheering, and even moshing!” exclaimed Caleb after the show.
 “We got to play for a ton of people that hadn’t heard us before and the response was really great.”

 “When I started writing the songs for what would eventually become After We Præy,” says Caleb, I didn’t envision playing them in an acoustic format live, but we have been creative and flexible enough to make it work.
 I also think the simple nature and clear melodies of the songs helps them easily translate into different formats.
 Sometimes I'm really surprised how good a heavy song of ours sounds acoustically.”